tanktopSecurity/BorgKit/README.md

 # BorgKit

 ## What is BorgKit?
 Inspired by SwiftOnSecurity's "Org Kit", the BorgKit is a lab creation script to aid in the creation of a level higher of "secure by default", on-premises Windows domain/forest.
 The majority of scripts and tools used within are directly from Microsoft and are at the guidance of their respective Microsoft creators.
-The intention of BorgKit (at least in this iteration of the project) is not to reach DOD or other extremely high levels of security.
+The intention of BorgKit (at least in this iteration of the project) is not to reach extremely high levels of security.
 The two primay goals are:
-  Provide Blue teams with a reference domain/forest Allow Red teams to create a "secure by default" domain in which to practice
+- Provide Blue teams with a reference domain/forest
+- Allow Red teams to create a "secure by default" domain in which to practice

 ## The BorgKit script automates the following:
   - Ensure a uniform folder structure for components